Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

-\mysubsubsection{Scalar PEs} Table \ref{tab:PE-vectorization} lists accelerators based on their function units for scalar, SIMD, or vector processing.
-Several accelerator architectures including Eyeriss \cite{chen2016eyeriss}, EIE \cite{han2016eie}, and SparTen \cite{gondimalla2019sparten} contain an array of scalar PEs; PE datapath exhibits a MAC unit (pipelined multiplier and adder).
-Such a design makes it easier for obtaining a data pair at every cycle from PE's memory or via interconnect and keeping the MAC unit engaged in performing useful computations.
+\mysubsubsection{Scalar PEs} Table \ref{tab:PE-vectorization} lists accelerators based on their functional units for scalar, SIMD, or vector processing.
+Many architectures contain an array of scalar PEs; PE datapath contains a pipelined MAC unit (e.g., EIE \cite{han2016eie}, SparTen \cite{gondimalla2019sparten}).

-\mysubsubsection{SIMD/vector PEs} PEs in other architectures including Cnvlutin \cite{albericio2016cnvlutin}, Cambricon-X \cite{zhang2016cambricon}, and Cambricon-S \cite{zhou2018cambricon} feature multiplier arrays and adder trees to perform a vector-vector multiplication at every cycle.
-With multiple MAC operations at every cycle, designs with vector/SIMD PEs can significantly improve the throughput, as compared to architecture consisting of the same number of scalar PEs.
-Moreover, tensor accumulation through adder-trees spatially reuses the data within each PE, which lowers energy consumption (e.g., by 2$\times$--3$\times$ \cite{lee2018stitch}), as compared to temporal accumulation of the data on a scalar PE by reading and writing the partial summation via PE's local memory.